dlangk/langkilde/posts/2024-05-20-sampling-reality.md

 future.
 Talking to consumers does not let us easily predict market movements.
 Hari Seldon has not been born yet.
 What is a useful signal and what is just noise?
 Most people are confused.

-**How is this related to LLMs?** And what does any of this have to do with predicting the future?
-Well, I'm starting to realize that most failures in business are the result of managers failing to sample reality with the right frequency and resolution.
+**How is this related to LLMs?** Well, I'm starting to realize that most failures in business are the result of managers failing to sample reality with the right frequency and resolution.
 Their assumptions about how microscopic events explain emergent properties are no longer true.
 The connection between day-to-day events in a factory and strategic decisions is lost.
 Poor approximations of reality lead to detached decisions.
 If something was true for a very long time, people might even reject overwhelming evidence showing things have changed.
 I think language models will be massively limited by their inability to determine if assumptions have become outdated.
 We program language models with examples.
 If something has been true for a long time, it will be all over the internet.
 A language model will replicate that pattern.
 It will take time before appending new text to the corpus impacts predictions.
 What if an entity starts being referred to in a new way?
 Or what if a new relationship between two entities appears?
 Humans aren't great at updating, but we can do it.
 LLMs need to be retrained.

 **Now let me try to segue to whether LLMs are improving our ability to predict the future?** Well, yes and no, I guess.
 Yes, in the sense that if you describe a sequence of events, and there is an abstractly similar sequence that has played